agt/tritonai-admission-webhook/README.md

 The following constraints are **always enforced** on every pod that passes through the Validation webhook.
 They are not configurable via namespace annotations.

+The Mutation webhook will also preemptively set `securityContext.runAsNonRoot: true` for each Pod missing that attribute.
+(A pod explicitly configured with `securityContext.runAsNonRoot: false` will pass through to the Validator where it will be rejected.)

 ### Pod-level

 | Field | Allowed values | Semantics |